CS Operating Model

 A CS operating model is the framework that defines how a Customer Success organization is structured, segmented, staffed, measured, and aligned to the company's revenue goals.
 It answers five questions: who owns which customers, what do they do, how are they measured, what tools do they use, and how does the function connect to sales, product, and finance.

 The operating model is where most CS organizations break down.
-They hire CSMs before defining coverage models.
-They assign accounts by logo count instead of revenue or complexity.
-They measure activity (calls made, QBRs completed) instead of outcomes (GRR, expansion contribution, time to value).
+They hire CSMs before defining coverage models, assign accounts by logo count instead of revenue or complexity, and measure activity like calls made and QBRs completed instead of outcomes like GRR, expansion contribution, and time to value.
 The result is a team that works hard but doesn't move the retention or expansion numbers.

 A well-designed operating model starts with revenue segmentation.
 Your $500K enterprise accounts need a different coverage model, skill profile, and playbook than your $20K mid-market accounts.
 Pooled or tech-touch models work for the long tail.
 Named, high-touch CSMs work for strategic accounts.
 The ratio of CSM to ARR should align with the commercial potential of each segment.

 The operating model also defines the CS team's commercial role.
-Are CSMs responsible for renewal ownership?
-Do they carry expansion targets?
+Do CSMs own renewals, carry expansion targets, and earn compensation on revenue outcomes?
 Are they compensated on revenue outcomes?
 Companies where CSMs contribute 30%+ of expansion revenue have made deliberate operating model decisions to get there.
-It doesn't happen by accident.

 Related terms: Customer Success Maturity, Post-Sale Revenue Engine, Expansion Revenue